BlogCategoriesCompareAbout

 Mistral Large 2 updated in July 2024.
 Mistral Large 2 offers enterprise reasoning.
 Mistral Large 2 requires API access at $2 per million input tokens.

-This Mistral AI review evaluates models against Llama 3.1 (405B parameters, July 2024) and GPT-4o (May 2024).
+This Mistral AI review evaluates models against Qwen3.7 Max and GPT-5.5.
 Researchers access free weights via Hugging Face.
 La Plateforme provides API integration.

 For local AI setups, explore our best local AI for Mac 2026 review covering offline LLMs like Mistral variants.